sambitek/cybersecurity-portfolio/README.md

 - Analyzed network security strength

 Result:
-- Successfully demonstrated how weak Wi-Fi passwords can be compromised
+- Simulated and validated how weak Wi-Fi passwords can be compromised

 Key Insight:
 Wireless networks using weak passwords or outdated encryption (e.g., WEP) are highly vulnerable to unauthorized access.